TABLE OF CONTENTS

 Secure a CPA Merchant Account

-The final step before getting your CPA business up and running is getting an accounting merchant account setup to be able to accept card payments online.
-It will allow you to accomodate more customers and grow your business by simply accepting credit cards.
+The final step before getting your CPA business up and running is getting an accounting merchant account set up to be able to accept card payments online.
+It will allow you to accommodate more customers and grow your business by simply accepting credit cards.
 But this is where the difficulties begin with your online accounting business.
-Your industry is considered high risk by many banks because of its tendencies for losing them money.
+Your industry is considered high risk by many banks because of its tendencies for losing money.
 In order to find a supportive bank, you will need to find a processor that has a track record for supporting high risk merchant accounts.